appgardenstudios/hyaline/www/content/documentation/getting-started.md

 - A GitHub account OR a supported operating system (64-bit Linux, macOS, or Windows)
 - A [supported LLM Provider](./reference/config.md)

-> Please note that you are free to install and use Hyaline without a license for testing and evaluation purposes ONLY.
-You will need to [obtain a license](/#pricing) to use Hyaline for production use or any other purpose.
+> Please note that you are free to install and use Hyaline without a license for testing and evaluation purposes.
+You will need to [obtain a license](/#pricing) to use Hyaline for any other purpose.

 ## GitHub App
 The [Hyaline GitHub App](https://github.com/apps/hyaline-dev) is the recommended way to use Hyaline.
 It uses a configuration repository in your organization or personal account to extract, check, and audit documentation.
 To install the Hyaline GitHub App please see [How To: Install the GitHub App](./how-to/install-github-app.md).